From the studio behind The Battle of Polytopia. A physical card game built for the kitchen table. Same world. Same tribes. New medium.

 "The horizon is a destination, not a limit."

 No twenty-page rulebook.
-Pick a tribe, claim a tile, play a card, take a turn.
+Pick a tribe, build your hand, play your cards, count the score.
 The depth is in the choices — not in the manual.

 The Base game is the complete experience — everything you need to play, in a tight box.
 The Deluxe is for the table that wants the full board-game treatment.